bwesterb/pol/doc/FORMAT.md

 Here `H` stands for SHA-256 and  `s(i)` for the big endian 16 bit encoding of `i`.
 One can trunctate this string to any length.
 This is the default key-derivation.
+The natural length of this key-derivation is 32 bytes.

 #### Example